ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

-The semantics of individual values used in `WT-Available-Protocols` and `WT-Protocol` are determined by the WebTransport resource in question and are not registered in IANA's "ALPN Protocol IDs" registry.
+The semantics of individual values used in `WT-Available-Protocols` and `WT-Protocol` are determined by the WebTransport resource in question and are not required to be registered in IANA's "ALPN Protocol IDs" registry.

 ## Prioritization

 WebTransport sessions are initiated using extended CONNECT.
 While {{Section 11 of !RFC9218}} describes how extensible priorities can be applied to data sent on a CONNECT stream, WebTransport extends the types of data that are exchanged in relation to the request and response, which requires additional considerations.

 WebTransport CONNECT requests and responses MAY contain the Priority header field ({{Section 5 of RFC9218}}); clients MAY reprioritize by sending PRIORITY_UPDATE frames ({{Section 7 of RFC9218}}).
 In extension to {{RFC9218}}, it is RECOMMENDED that clients and servers apply the scheduling guidance in both
 {{Section 9 of RFC9218}} and {{Section 10 of RFC9218}} for all data that they send in the enclosing WebTransport session, including Capsules, WebTransport streams and datagrams.
 WebTransport does not provide any priority signaling mechanism for streams and datagrams within a WebTransport session; such mechanisms can be defined by application protocols using WebTransport.
 It is RECOMMENDED that such mechanisms only affect scheduling within a session and not scheduling of other data on the same HTTP/3 connection.

-The client/server priority merging guidance given in {{Section 8 of RFC9218}}
-also applies to WebTransport session.
+The client/server priority merging guidance in {{Section 8 of RFC9218}} also applies to WebTransport sessions.
 For example, a client that receives a response Priority header field could alter its view of a WebTransport session priority and alter the scheduling of outgoing data as a result.